 - public corporations: Bank of England

-- UK government agencies: Greater London Authority and DFID
+- UK government agencies: The NHS, Greater London Authority and the CMA

-Below is a selection of projects representing different organisations from this academic year.
+Below is a selection of projects representing different organisations from previous academic years.
 Find out what second year MPA students have been working on.

 This report details the state of broadband infrastructure among ten transition countries of Eastern Europe and Central Asia and estimates the infrastructure costs required to close the existing digital divide.
 The report identifies the channels through which digital development and broadband infrastructure in particular can lead to higher overall development.
 It reviews policies for enhancing digital development, such as increasing international bandwidth, building internet exchange points, improving regulatory environment, and promoting infrastructure sharing.
 Finally, the report estimates the level of financing needed to accelerate the digital transition in these countries and explores contextual factors that explain the distribution of broadband infrastructure costs both within and between countries.